The Manchester markets we have loved and lost

 Photo credit: Manchester Libraries

-Did you know Manchester used to have an underground shopping centre?
+Did you know Manchester once had an underground shopping centre?
+Yes, beneath the city streets, a hidden retail paradise thrived!

 Salford Market